-Man found asleep behind the wheel charged with seventh DWI
+Man found asleep behind the wheel charged with 7th DWI

 Latest Weather Blog

-Man found asleep behind the wheel charged with seventh DWI
+Man found asleep behind the wheel charged with 7th DWI

 EAST BATON ROUGE - A man is facing his seventh DWI arrest after he was found asleep behind the wheel of a vehicle in a restaurant parking lot.